dangazineu/tako/README.md

 ### 2.2.
 Dependency Graph
 *   **Definition:** The dependency graph is defined manually via `tako.yml` files within each repository.
-*   **Dependency Declaration:** The `tako.yml` file lists the repositories that *depend on* the current repository, specified in the format `owner/repo:branch`.
+*   **Dependency Declaration:** The `tako.yml` file lists the repositories that *depend on* the current repository.
 This inverse declaration is crucial for propagating operations outwards.
+Each dependent is an object with a `repo` key in the format `owner/repo:branch`.
 *   **Multiple Dependencies (Fan-in):** The graph model fully supports scenarios where a single repository is a dependent of multiple upstream repositories (e.g., a web client depending on both an API service and a shared library).
 The topological sort execution model ensures that any given repository is processed only once per `tako` run, after all of its direct dependencies have completed their execution.
 *   **Circular Dependencies:** If a circular dependency is detected, Tako will refuse to operate and will output a clear error message identifying the cycle.